noahehall/multicloud/providers/aws/services/networkingContentDelivery/securitygroups.md

 # Security groups

 - stateful firewall at the resource level: you enable ingress traffic and egress is autoamatically allowed
+- resource security at the port, protocol and ip range

 ## links